ASU-CPI/honest-pi/README.md

 If you want an easier way to make changes, try this:

 1. Make sure you are logged into GitHub.
-2. In another tab or window go to http://prose.io/ and click on "Authorize of GitHub".
+2. In another tab or window go to http://prose.io/ and click on "Authorize on GitHub".
 3. If all goes according to plan, you should then be able to go to http://prose.io/#ASU-CPI/honest-pi and see a clearer path to edit any of the files you want.
 4. Just click on a file, start adding, deleting, changing ...
 5. When done, click the save icon on the right hand side, then click on the "Commit" button.